TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ExtensionScanner/Index.rst

-* If an extension is cluttered with ``@extensionScannerIgnoreLine`` or ``@extensionScannerIgnoreFile`` annotations this could be an indication to the extension author to consider branching off an extensions to support individual core versions instead of supporting multiple versions in the same release.
+* If an extension is cluttered with ``@extensionScannerIgnoreLine`` or ``@extensionScannerIgnoreFile`` annotations this could be an indication to the extension author to consider branching off an extensions to support individual Core versions instead of supporting multiple versions in the same release.

+.. index:: Extension scanner; Project developers

-Project Developers
+Project developers
 ==================

 Project developers are developers who maintain a project that consists of third party extensions